OpenWork-NZ/mdwg/docs/_defs/MetadataLocale.md

 **Language and character set used for documenting metadata.**

 ### ISO Obligation
 - There can be one and only one [1..1] *defaultLocale* entries for the cited resource in the *[MD_Metadata](./class-MD_Metadata)* package in the metadata record of class *[PT_Locale](./PT_Locale)*.

 ## Discussion

 There may be only one default locale identified in one metadata record.
 This element only describes the default language of the metadata.
-Any language elements used in the described spatial resource may have a diffferent default language and would be captured in the element [MD_Identification.defaultLocale](./ResourceLocale)
+Any language elements used in the described spatial resource may have a different default language and would be captured in the element [MD_Identification.defaultLocale](./ResourceLocale)
-The element "otherLocale" can be use to provide information about alternatively used localised character strings.
+The element "otherLocale" can be used to provide information about alternatively used localised character strings.

 ## ICSM Recommendations

-Therefore - In order to provide metadata in a consistant manner for the users in our region, it is recommended that English be chosen as the value for `language` using the ISO 639-2, 3-alphabetic digits code "eng".
+Therefore - In order to provide metadata in a consistent manner for the users in our region, it is recommended that English be chosen as the value for `language` using the ISO 639-2, 3-alphabetic digits code "eng".

 ### Recommended Sub-Elements